khushikumra/cse15l-lab-reports/lab5.md

 Description of Bug Fix:

-In the processMatrixWithError method of MatrixProcessorWithError.java, you have to update the loop conditions to use < instead of <= to prevent accessing out-of-bounds indices:
+In the processMatrix method of MatrixProcessor.java, you have to update the loop conditions to use < instead of <= to prevent accessing out-of-bounds indices:

 ![Screenshot](successfulcode.png)